dev-abdullaev/Library-Management-System/README.md

 ## Roles

  <b>Readers</b>:
-  - Sign up, Sign in, change password, log out
+  - Sign up, Sign in, log out, reset password and email,
   - View all the books
-  - Search for a book, view book info
+  - Search for a book and view a book info
   - Issue books
   - Return books
   - View all his/her issued books